RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 Every manufacturer can define their bone-lengths (hence the joint-locations) at their own demand.
 Also some artists can define their bones with offsets in their custom Skeleton.
 So an IK with the UE-Skeleton would be a good idea.

+Another reason this turns out to be a better approach is, that the DTrack's position of the base of the index finger is not guranteed to be exactly at the base of Unreal's index finger.
+This fact will inevitable result in the fingertip being off, when using the first approach.